-The new president acted swiftly to, he said, “wage a war against the emergency” just as though “we were in fact invaded by a foreign foe.”
+The new president acted swiftly during his first hundred days in office to, he said, “wage a war against the emergency” just as though “we were in fact invaded by a foreign foe.”
 First, he shored up the nation’s banks.
 Then he began to propose more comprehensive reforms.
 By June, Roosevelt and Congress had passed 15 major laws–including the Agricultural Adjustment Act, the Glass-Steagall Banking Bill, the Home Owners’ Loan Act, the Tennessee Valley Authority Act and the National Industrial Recovery Act–that fundamentally reshaped many aspects of the American economy.
 This decisive action also did much to restore Americans’ confidence that, as Roosevelt had declared in his inaugural address, “the only thing we have to fear is fear itself.”

 American Culture During the 1930s